maluyckx/Network_Attacks/README.md

 [comment]: <> (###########################################)
 [comment]: <> (###########################################)

-## Network scans
+## Network port scan
-The attack script can be found in the `attacks/network_scans` folder.
+The attack script can be found in the `attacks/network_port_scan` folder.
 It performs a parallelized scan of every port from 1 to 65535.

 To launch the attack on `DMZ_servers` from `internet` (like a real attacker would do), follow these steps :

 1) Open a new terminal window using the command `xterm internet`.
-2) Move to the `attacks/network_scans/` directory.
+2) Move to the `attacks/network_port_scan/` directory.
 3) Run the command `python3 main.py`.
 4) Enjoy.